 AWAY MATCH COACH TRAVEL

-The Club from time to time may provide an official Club travel service to its away matches and also a wheelchair accessible minibus or coach.
-Where the Club provides such a travel service and the minibus/coach fails to reach the match due to mechanical breakdown then paying passengers will be entitled to a full refund.
-Where the Club provides such a travel service and the minibus/coach fails to reach the match in time for kick-off due to mechanical breakdown then the passengers will be entitled to a part refund, the value of which to be determined on a match-by-match basis.
+The Club from time to time may provide an official Club travel service to its away matches and also a wheelchair accessible minibus or coach Where the Club provides such a travel service and the minibus or coach fails to reach the match due to mechanical breakdown then paying passengers will be entitled to a full refund.
+Where the Club provides such a travel service and the minibus or coach fails to reach the match in time for kick off due to mechanical breakdown then the passengers will be entitled to a part refund, the value of which to be determined on a match by match basis

 Where the Club provides such a travel service and the minibus or coach fails to reach the match or arrives after kick off due to traffic congestion, weather conditions or circumstances other than mechanical breakdown and which beyond the Club’s reasonable control then no automatic refund is available and any such refund made will be at the total discretion of the Club.